Let’s be real, there are a TON of songwriting tips out there. And depending on where you visit, they’re mostly a mixed bag.

 7. Use songwriting prompts as a quick way to start a song.

 Song prompts are a great way to get the wheels turning when you’re out of ideas.
-Check out The Beautiful Book of Songwriting Prompts for some inspiration, or sign up for our 30 Songs Prompts email series, or join Song Club for a fresh new song prompt each week and a place to share you songs among friends!
+Check out The Beautiful Book of Songwriting Prompts for some inspiration, sign up for our 30 Songs Prompts email series, or join Song Club for a fresh new song prompt each week and a place to share you songs among friends!

 8. Quit playing the comparison game.